modernham/Fail2NetworkBan/README.md

 After this you should be up and running!
 # Troubleshooting

-The follwoing will help you find the issue:
+The following will help you find the issue:

 1. Bans should be populating within /etc/pve/firewall/cluster.fw on the proxmox server.
 If they are not, check /var/log/fail2networkban.log